 Fans of Disney’s Marvel and Star Wars franchises are well familiar with Jon Favreau’s accomplishments, which have earned him the status of Disney Legend.
 Favreau’s Seinfeld contributions include one minor but memorable single-episode role as Eric the Clown, hired by George to entertain children at his girlfriend’s birthday party.

 Favreau put his foot down, literally.
 As in, Eric the Clown put out a trash can fire with his clown shoe!

 Favreau’s Disney accomplishments are monumental.
-He directed/produced/executive produced several Marvel films, and maintains an occasional role as Happy Hogan in the Iron Man and Spider-Man films.
+He directed/produced/executive produced several Marvel Cinematic Universe films and Star Wars series, and maintains an occasional role as Happy Hogan in the Iron Man and Spider-Man films.